milanaryal/milanaryal.github.io/_posts/2015/2015-01-01-using-githubs-atom-text-editor.md

 ---
 layout: post
 title: Using GitHub's Atom text editor
-excerpt: A hackable text editor for the 21st Century
+excerpt: A hackable text editor for the 21st Century.
 date: 2015-01-01T15:22:14+05:45
-image: /assets/img/2015/atom-text-editor.png
+image: /assets/img/2015/20150101--atom-text-editor.png
 ---

 I always had been using simple text editor like Notepad++ and Sublime Text.
 I never really did like Dreamweaver.
 For me it was too complicated by trying to be everything.
 I truly believe in and appreciate simplicity.
 But days comes like where I have to work with other language like Markdown, Textile..
 So, I was in search for another simple text editor so that I can easily work with those language.

-In search for a new alternative text editor for Notepad++, `alternativeto.net` provided me with options like Brackets, SciTE, Atom, Programmer's Notepad,..
-There's a wide range of these and I tried Atom because it is a open source project by GitHub and I always been fan with the GitHub open project like Jekyll.
+In search for a new alternative text editor for Sublime Text, [alternativeto.net](http://alternativeto.net/software/sublime-text/) provided me with options like Brackets, SciTE, Atom, Programmer's Notepad,...
+There's a wide range of these and I tried Atom because I found it is a open source project by GitHub and I always been fan with the GitHub open project like Jekyll.

-I really impressed with the awesome [Atom text editor](https://atom.io/), a hackable text editor for the 21st Century.
+I really impressed with the awesome [Atom text editor](//atom.io/), a hackable text editor for the 21st Century.

 Github's Atom Text Editor, is really AWESOME!
 I'm a huge Notepad++ and Sublime Text fan, but I switch to Github Atom.

 ### Why Atom will be your favorite text editor!

+There are no lack of text editors, be it for Linux, Mac or Windows.
+However, the developers of Github feel that all the existing text editors are not up to their standard and decided to build their own text editor.
+As a result, Atom was born.
+Termed as "a hackable text editor for the 21st century," Atom comes with plenty of useful features not found in other text editors, and within the short time that it has been around, it has already won praises from many developers.

 Atom is written using Node.js, CoffeeScript, HTML and LESS.
 It's then wrapped in a WebKit wrapper, so it will be super-easy to make packages for.
 It's truly a great text editor.

 It's clear one of their primary goals is to cater to web developers, being that packages are web language based.

+According to Atom wiki,

+> A hackable text editor for the 21st Century.

+>At GitHub, we're building the text editor we've always wanted.
+A tool you can customize to do anything, but also use productively on the first day without ever touching a config file.
+Atom is modern, approachable, and [hackable to the core](//github.com/atom/atom).
+We can't wait to see what you build with it.

 ---

+Sublime text is nice but
-There are some [arguments I found](http://stackoverflow.com/questions/22126078/what-is-the-difference-between-sublime-text-and-githubs-atom) which are really interesting to read:
+here are some [arguments I found](http://stackoverflow.com/questions/22126078/what-is-the-difference-between-sublime-text-and-githubs-atom), why you should **switch to Atom text editor over Sublime text** which you might curious to know:

 ### What is the difference between Sublime text and Github's Atom?